-- (1) Straighten the cotter pin and pull it out using a pair of pliers. - (2) Remove the propeller nut, washer, and spacer.
+- Straighten the cotter pin and pull it out using a pair of pliers. - 2.
+Remove the propeller nut, washer, and spacer (if equipped).
 WARNING!
 Do not use your hand to hold the propeller when loosening the propeller nut.
-[EVM01891]

-- 1. Cotter pin

 - 2. Propeller nut

 - 3. Washer

 - 4. Spacer

 - 5. Propeller

 - 6. Thrust washer

-- (3) Remove the propeller, spacer (if equipped), and thrust washer.
+- Remove the propeller. washer (if equipped), and thrust washer.